JuliaMath/Roots.jl/doc/roots.md

 ### Higher order methods

-The default call to `fzero` uses a first order method and then possibly bracketing, which involves potentially many more function calls.
+The default call to `find_zero` uses a first order method and then possibly bracketing, which involves potentially many more function calls.
 There may be times where a more efficient algorithm is sought.
 For such, a higher-order method might be better suited.
 There